 or

-For Pivotal Select policies, use the Investment Direction for Pivotal Select Form (#693SEL), and for GIA or legacy policies, use the Investment Direction for Pivotal Solutions, PIP, GIA Form (#693ANN).
+For Pivotal Select policies, use the Investment Direction for Pivotal Select Form (#693SEL), for DIA/GIA policies, use the Investment Direction for Daily/Guaranteed Interest Account Form (#693GIA), and for legacy segregated fund policies, use Investment Direction for Pivotal Solutions Form (#693ANN).

 The Investment Direction form is used for many different types of requests, including: